Storing connection credentials

 Note You can manage your data source secrets and credentials by using Vaults.

 Connections and capabilities credentials are stored solely on the Edge site.
-While at rest, credentials use envelope encryption where the credentials are encrypted by a key, which on its turn is encrypted by another key.
+While at rest, credentials use envelope encryption where the credentials are encrypted by a key, which is then encrypted by another key.

 The Edge native encryption mechanism is based on two RSA key pairs.
 They are stored in the following places:

-Keys DIC server Edge server Purpose When is it generated?
+Keys Collibra Platform server Edge server Purpose When is it generated?
 Where is it stored?

 Red public key Yes No Used to encrypt connection credentials.
 After the Edge site is successfully installed.
 In the Collibra Cloud.